New Season Mindset Prep

 What’s one thing you can do this week to practice your updated thoughts, beliefs, or actions?

-What’s one action you will take this week to get you closer to your vision?
+- What’s one action you will take this week to get you closer to your vision?
 Maybe starting to use protective dancer footwear to avoid injuries?

 Grab your calendar or planner, and right now, set a weekly time to check-in and reflect on your vision, including your thoughts, beliefs, and actions.
 In addition, you can also use my free Mindset Warm-up & Cool-down to guide you in this new direction.
 Just scroll down and enter your first name and email where it says “Join Me,” and it’ll be sent right to your inbox.

 You can totally do this, Dancer!
 I’m so proud of you for taking this time to reflect and focus on your mindset.
 This inner work will have a lasting impact on your training and mental well-being.
 If you’d like support while you go through this process or are interested in my work, head to my website.
 You can also find me on Instagram for more free tools, resources, and inspiration.